alttch/rapidtables/README.md

 ![colorized table](colored.png?raw=true)

 Pretty cool, isn't it?
-Actually, it was the most complicated example, you can make just
+Actually, it was the most complex example, you can make just

 ```python